Lightstone1/Customer-Segmentation/README.md

 ### Understanding Dataset:
 The [Retail Dataset](https://drive.google.com/file/d/1dZUHD7zdExFFzuDWcTE9bBqsdOERpTWo/view) provides a view of customers’ transactions, allowing for in-depth analysis and segmentatioin.
 This dataset contains the following variables:
-●  InvoiceNo: The invoice number for each transaction ● StockCode: The unique code for each product sold
+- InvoiceNo: The invoice number for each transaction
+- StockCode: The unique code for each product sold
-●  Description: The description of each product sold
+- Description: The description of each product sold
-●  Quantity: The quantity of each product sold in each transaction ●  InvoiceDate: The date and time of each transaction ● UnitPrice: The price of each product sold
+- Quantity: The quantity of each product sold in each transaction
+- InvoiceDate: The date and time of each transaction
+- UnitPrice: The price of each product sold
-●  CustomerID: The unique identifier for each customer
+- CustomerID: The unique identifier for each customer
-Country: The country where each transaction occurred
+- Country: The country where each transaction occurred

 ### Insights I discovered
-I was able to discover the following insights after analysing ● What is the distribution of order values across all customers in the dataset?
+I was able to discover the following insights after analysing:
+- What is the distribution of order values across all customers in the dataset?
-● How many unique products has each customer purchased?
+- How many unique products has each customer purchased?
-● Which customers have only made a single purchase from the company?
+- Which customers have only made a single purchase from the company?
-● Which products are most commonly purchased together by customers in the dataset?
+- Which products are most commonly purchased together by customers in the dataset?

 ### Process of Analysis
-Downloaded the CSV file containing the raw data.
+- Downloaded the CSV file containing the raw data.
-Created a database to store and manage the data efficiently.
+- Created a database to store and manage the data efficiently.
-Created a table within the database using Microsoft SQL Server Management Studio.
+- Created a table within the database using Microsoft SQL Server Management Studio.
-Loaded the data from the CSV file into the database table.
+- Loaded the data from the CSV file into the database table.
-Cleaned the data by removing duplicates and addressing inconsistencies to enhance overall data quality.
+- [Cleaned the data](https://github.com/Lightstone1/Customer-Segmentation/blob/main/Data%20Cleaning.sql) by removing duplicates and addressing inconsistencies to enhance overall data quality.
-Analyzed the cleaned data to extract meaningful insights.
+- Analyzed the cleaned data to extract meaningful insights.
-Provided recommendations based on the analysis to support informed decision-making.
+- Provided recommendations based on the analysis to support informed decision-making.